thebigredgeek/microlock/README.md

 ## What is a distrbuted lock?

 A distributed lock is a mechanism that provides serialized flow control on a context that is acted on by more than one process.
 These processes typically operate on different machines via Service Oriented Architecture.
-Each process uses an object called a distributed lock to "lock" access to the shared context so that only one process can act on it at a time, thereby ensuring consistency and preventing race conditions.
+Each process uses an object called a distributed lock to "lock" access to the shared context, aliased by a key, so that only one process, each aliased by a node id, can act on it at a time, thereby ensuring consistency and preventing race conditions.

+## Why not Redlock?

+Redis is great for a lot of things, and we love using it at Jobstart.
+Caching, keeping processes stateless, and fast access to simply structured data are all cases where Redis shines.
+However, implementing a distributed lock with Redis via Redlock has several caveats that are unsuitable for many cases.
+Namely, if you need strong guarantees that a lock will not be acquired by multiple nodes at once even in the event of failure, Redlock isn't a viable option.

 ## Notes